elaval/owid-vis-poc/README.md

 <pre>

-  // Let's assume thet we have already retreived the data for a specific varaible const data = [
+  // Let's assume thet we have already retreived the data for a specific varaible (e.g. Life Expectancy) const data = [
-    {entityName: "United Kingdom", year: 1990, value:73.2},
+    {entityName: "United Kingdom", year: 1990, value:75.7},
     ...
   ]